 The courtyard featured several square pillars painted red and inscribed with her name and titles.
 There was also a small sanctuary clad in limestone with an altar, a granite false door.
 A stairway led to the roof of the temple, perhaps to allow astronomical rituals to be performed.

 A relief in the courtyard depicts Khentkaus seated on a throne holding a papyrus scepter and wearing the uraeus.
-Some experts have suggested that this dose not confirm her as a ruler (as would usually be the case) but served some other function.
+Some experts have suggested that this does not confirm her as a ruler (as would usually be the case) but served some other function.
 However, in this temple she is described as “Mother of the Two Kings of Upper and Lower Egypt” but also as “King of Upper and Lower Egypt and Mother of the King of Upper and Lower Egypt”.

-A sizeable collection of papyrus (part of the “Abusir papyrus”) was found in this mortuary temple which has provided invaluable information about the functioning of the mortuary cults of Abusir’s necropolis.
+A sizable collection of papyrus (part of the “Abusir papyrus”) was found in this mortuary temple which has provided invaluable information about the functioning of the mortuary cults of Abusir’s necropolis.
 A large number of fragments of Egyptian Blue faience inlays and tablets were also recovered from her mortuary temple.
-There are two recurrent themes to these decorations: a band with containing the titles of Khentkaus and a floral rosette which is similar in appearance to one found in the mortuary temple of Sahure.
+There are two recurrent themes to these decorations: a band containing the titles of Khentkaus and a floral rosette which is similar in appearance to one found in the mortuary temple of Sahure.
 It is thought that these fragments decorated wooden shrines which held statues of Khentkaus II.

 To the south corner of her pyramid complex there is a small satellite pyramid with its own enclosure wall.
 This would appear to be the first time that a queen had been given a cult pyramid as part of their burial and so some experts have suggested that this strengthens the case for considering Khentkaus as a ruler in her own right and not just the wife of the King.